quixio/quix-docs/docs/blog/posts/stream-processing-glossary.md

 Parameter data is a means of extending the information sent as part of a **message** alongside its main value.
 It consists of further measurements that directly relate to **event** data.
-In particular, parameter data typically varies with time and has a direct relation with a message’s timestamp.
+In particular, parameter data typically varies with time and has a direct relation with a message's timestamp.
 Parameter data may be part of the message **header**.

 Quix represents most **time series** data as